 We all know what creepy means even if we can’t adequately describe it.
 Creepy things creep us out.
 They make us uncomfortable.
 They give us what most renowned scholars refer to as the heebie jeebies.

 Creepy can be a very individual thing.
 It can also be a very cultural thing.
 You know what I find creepy?
 Buttons for eyes.
 Coraline gets it.
 You know what else I find creepy?
 Fame.
-I find oodles of things inexplicably unnerving on an aesthetic level or abstract.
+I find oodles of things inexplicably unnerving on a tangible level or abstract.

 Little girls jumping rope on a fine summer’s day while their parents look on from the porch?
 Not that creepy.
 Little girls jumping rope in slow motion while singing a jaunty rhyme about a killer coming for you?